AVAlogix/Penguins-in-Palmer-Archipelago/README.md

 Getting Started
 Prerequisites
 Ensure you have Python installed on your system.
-The following libraries are also required: pandas numpy matplotlib seaborn
+The following libraries are also required:
+-pandas
+-numpy
+-matplotlib
+-seaborn

 Analysis
 The dataset contains measurements from three penguin species: Adelie, Gentoo, and Chinstrap, with various physical characteristics recorded.